For aspiring entrepreneurs and executives, pursuing a master’s degree can be an empowering move, which can also be overwhelming.

 To stay competitive in a dense job market full of knowledgeable applicants, those who hold a bachelor’s degree with different backgrounds are pursuing MBA degrees in healthcare to enter this lucrative field.

-According to the Brandman University research of 2017, MBA holders will make $15,000 more than four-year degree holders in the next ten years.
+According to Brandman University’s research of 2017, MBA holders will make $15,000 more than four-year degree holders in the next ten years.

-The average graduate of an MBA program will earn as much in 20 years of work as bachelor’s degree graduates will make in 40.
+The average graduate of an MBA program will earn as much in 20 years of work as a bachelor’s degree graduate will make in 40.

-This data shows that investing in a two-year MBA program can have a positive impact on salary over lifetime employment.
+This data shows that investing in a two-year MBA program can have a positive impact on salary over la ifetime of employment.

 Unfortunately, many talented candidates choose not to pursue a degree due to the belief that all graduate schools require GMAT scores.